This post is for couples who can feel the pressures of wedding planning stress or would like to avoid them.

 Wedding planning stress is a real thing.
 For most of us, the days or months leading up to the big day can be stressful.
 It’s not just the pressure of finding the perfect dress and shoes but ensuring everything goes smoothly on the big day.

-There are so many things to consider: what will we do if it rains?
+There are many things to consider: what will we do if it rains?
 Will our guests have enough food?
 What if they get sick?
 How much money should I spend on decorations?
 And how am I going to pay for all these expenses?

 The challenge with keeping wedding planning stress management comes from so many different directions.
-Wedding Budget, designing, wedding guest lists, finding a perfect wedding venue, family dynamics, and travel are just a few things that are obvious stressors.
+Wedding Budget, designing, wedding guest lists, finding a perfect wedding venue, family dynamics, and travel is just a few things that are obvious stressors.

 The list could go on forever.
 The truth is that there is no way to prepare for every possible scenario.
 So, instead of planning for every eventuality, focus on the positive aspects of your dream wedding.
 Talk to your friends and family about your anxieties.
 Expectations are important, but unrealistic expectations can cause more stress than necessary and lead to bad decisions.